Sita Writer

 quintessential village of Salisbury, located in the gently rolling

-Litchfield Hills is the U.S. Ski Jumping Championship
+Litchfield Hills is the U.S. Ski Jumping Championship.
+The

 village has hosted this internationally recognized ski event ever